JenteVandeVelde/NILMAD/README.md

 Compiled using anaconda2 and suplementory package simanneal (0.4.2)

 To use:
-1) Initialize NILM using integers or using suplied interface 'NILMrun' 1.1) To start using the 'NILMrun' interface add all python files to the same map 1.2) Execute 'setup=NILMrun()'
+1) Initialize NILM using integers or using suplied interface NILMrun: 'setup=NILMrun()'
-1.3) Folow instructions given
 2) Use NILM.read to read a .xls or .csv file
 3) (Optional) Use one of the (four) analysis algorithms to compare the results to a reference (.xls) file